The optimum geometry is no longer limited by strict limitations of the manufacturing process.

 Implementation of complex geometries that are more efficient and weight-saving.

-Your component can take over the functions or the entire geometry of other components through optimisation.
+Your component can take over the functions or the entire geometry of other components through optimization.

 additive manufacturing, weight can be significantly saved using lattice optimization.